axhis8/account-manager/README.md

 This is my small Python Project I worked on as a exercise.

-> [!warning] Note
-> Do not use real passwords with this script.
+> ⚠️ Do **not** use real passwords with this script.
 It is for educational purposes only.

 ## How to Run